Colorful Hamilton cycles in random graphs: Proof of Theorem

 Condition on the high probability events in Lemmas \ref{lem0}, \ref{nlem}, and \ref{lem2}.
 Now given a path $P$ of length $\ell<m_i-1$ in $G_i$, we make a series of rotations with one endpoint fixed until either the endpoint set $END$ reaches $n_0$ in size, or we generate a path that can be extended.
 Assume the former.
 Then for each $v\in END$, there is a path $P_v$ of length $\ell$ and one endpoint being $v$.
 We then try to find a longer path by doing rotations and extensions with $v$ as the fixed endpoint.
 We do this for all $v\in END$.
-If we never extend a path then we terminate with $n_0$ vertices $END$ and for each $v\in END$, a set of $n_0$ paths with distinct endpoints $END_v$.
+If we never extend a path, then we terminate with a set $END$ of $n_0$ vertices, and for each $v\in END$, a set of $n_0$ paths with distinct endpoints $END_v$.
 Observe next that adding an edge $f=vw$ where $w\in END_v$ will enable us to create a path of length $\ell+1$.
 This is because adding $f$ creates a cycle $C$ of length $\ell+1$.
-Because $G_i$ is connected we can find a path of length $\ell+1$ by adding an edge $g_1=ww_1$ and deleting an edge $g_2=ww_2$ where $g_1\in E(C)$ and $w_2\notin V(C)$.
+Now $G_i$ is connected.
+This follows from Lemma \ref{lem2}(c) and the fact that each vertex $v\in A_\bm\cap V_i$ is contained in a path $x,v,y$ where $x,y$ are in $V_i\setminus A_\bm$.
+We can find a path of length $\ell+1$ by adding an edge $g_1=ww_1$ and deleting an edge $g_2=ww_2$ where $g_2\in E(C)$ and $w_1\notin V(C)$.
 The edge $f$ is referred to as a {\em booster}.

 If we go through the edges of $F_i$ one by one, we see that each edge has probability at least $\g=\a_{\min}n_0^2/3n^2$ of being a booster.
 This bound holds given the previous edges examined.
-Thus the probability we fail to obtain a Hamilton path in each $G_i$ is bounded by the probability that the binomial random variable $B(\s/(r+1),\g)<n$, which is bounded by $e^{-\Omega(n)}$.
-After a simple application of union bound, this shows that w.h.p. for each $\bm \in \bM_\b$, we can find Hamilton paths in each $G_i$.
+Thus the probability we fail to obtain a Hamilton path in each $G_i$ is bounded by the probability that the binomial random variable $B(\s/r,\g)<n$, which is bounded by $e^{-\Omega(n)}$.
+After a simple application of union bound, this shows that w.h.p. for each $\bm \in \bM_\b$, we can find Hamilton paths in each $G_i$ as desired. \end{proof}

-Finally, note that once we have found one Hamilton path we can find $n_0$ vertices, each of which are the endpoints of $n_0$ Hamilton paths.
-Note that w.h.p. we will only need to examine $O(n)$ edges of $F$ in this construction.
-The remaining edges can be used to glue Hamilton paths into a Hamilton cycle of $G=G_{n,p}$. \end{proof}